thevilledev/lightning-node-ansible/README.md

 $ ansible-playbook -i inventories/lnd-nodes.yml deploy-bitcoind.yml
 ```

-You now have a Bitcoin Core node running, which exposes itself to the network via `tcp/8333`
+You now have a Bitcoin Core node running, which exposes itself to the network through port `tcp/8333`.
-and `tcp/9735` ports.
 Node start synchronizing the blockchain.
 Use the following command to see
 it's progress.

 ```